cal-weng/terminus/docs/manual/olares/settings/gpu-resource.md

 * The sum of quotas must not exceed physical VRAM of the bound GPU.
 Oversubscription is not supported.
 * Apps with quota assigned can run concurrently, each limited to its own quota.

-:::tip Multi-GPU aggregation
+:::tip Multi-GPU allocation
-You can bind multiple GPUs to one application within the same cluster to gain bigger VRAM.
-In such scenarios, only **App Exclusive** or **Memory Slicing** modes are supported.
+- All three allcation modes support assigning multiple GPUs to the same application.
+Olares only assigns multiple GPUs to the application’s container without fusing VRAM or compute in any way.
+Whether multi-GPU is utilized depends on the application/framework itself.

+- In multi-node environments, you can't assign multiple GPUs across nodes to the same application simultaneously.
 :::

 ## View GPU status